verekia/js-stack-from-scratch/tutorial/04-webpack-react-hmr/README.md

 `babel-loader` is a plugin for Webpack that transpiles your code just like we've been doing since the beginning of this tutorial.
 The only difference is that this time, the code will end up running in the browser of your client instead of your server.

-- Run `yarn add --dev webpack webpack-dev-server babel-core babel-loader`.
+- Run `yarn add --dev webpack webpack-dev-server babel-core babel-loader`

 `babel-core` is a peer-dependency of `babel-loader`, so we installed it as well.

-- Add `/dist/` to your `.gitignore`.
+- Add `/dist/` to your `.gitignore`

 ### Development / Production variations